benjaminion/upgrading-ethereum-book/src/book.md

 `EPOCHS_PER_ETH1_VOTING_PERIOD * SLOTS_PER_EPOCH` is the total number of votes for Eth1 blocks that are collected.
 As soon as half of this number of votes are for the same Eth1 block, that block is adopted by the beacon chain and deposit processing can continue.

-Rules for how validators select the right block to vote for are set out in the [validator guide](https://github.com/ethereum/eth2.0-specs/blob/v1.0.0/specs/phase0/validator.md#get_eth1_data). [`ETH1_FOLLOW_DISTANCE`](#eth1_follow_distance) is the minimum depth of block that can be considered: this is very conservatively set to ensure that we never end up with some block that we've relied on subsequently being reorganised out of the Ethereum&nbsp;1 chain.
-For a detailed analysis of these parameters, see this [ethresear.ch post](https://ethresear.ch/t/on-the-way-to-eth1-finality/7041?u=benjaminion)
+Rules for how validators select the right block to vote for are set out in the [validator guide](https://github.com/ethereum/eth2.0-specs/blob/v1.0.0/specs/phase0/validator.md#get_eth1_data). [`ETH1_FOLLOW_DISTANCE`](/part3/config/configuration#eth1_follow_distance) is the (approximate) minimum depth of block that can be considered.

 This parameter [was increased](https://github.com/ethereum/eth2.0-specs/pull/2093/files) from 32 to 64 epochs for the beacon chain mainnet.
-This is intended to allow devs more time to respond if there were any trouble on the Eth1 chain.
+This increase is intended to allow devs more time to respond if there is any trouble on the Eth1 chain, in addition to the eight hours grace provided by `ETH1_FOLLOW_DISTANCE`.

+For a detailed analysis of these parameters, see this [article](https://ethresear.ch/t/on-the-way-to-eth1-finality/7041?u=benjaminion).

 ##### `SLOTS_PER_HISTORICAL_ROOT`